amderoos/MarineReserves/README.md

 - **Figures/appendixFigS3.pdf** \
   PDF file of Figure 3 in the supplementary information of the manuscript

+- **Figures/appendixFigS4.pdf** \
+  PDF file of Figure 4 in the supplementary information of the manuscript

+- **Figures/appendixFigS5.pdf** \
+  PDF file of Figure 5 in the supplementary information of the manuscript

+- **Figures/appendixFigS6.pdf** \
+  PDF file of Figure 6 in the supplementary information of the manuscript

+- **Figures/appendixFigS7.pdf** \
+  PDF file of Figure 7 in the supplementary information of the manuscript

 - **Figures/EBToutput/** \
   This directory contains the files with the values of the model parameters and numerical settings (files with `.cvf` extension) and the initial state of the model (files with `.isf` extension) that are used by the EBT programs `ReserveHabSwitch-qc`, for computing results in Figure 2 and 4 in the main text and all figures in the supplementary information, and by `ReserveHabSwitch-qc_bif`, for computing the bifurcation results (minimum and maximum values during cylces) in Figure 3.
 Because some of these model simulations take quite a long time also the data files are included (files with `.out` extension) that are generated during these model simulations and that are used for producing the figures included in the manuscript.